 - Library/Media Center

-Whether you’re looking for lead sheets and hard-to-find recordings to build your repertoire or a back issue of a music publication to build your knowledge base, Berklee’s Stan Gets Library has a wealth of print and electronic resources and Berklee librarians are ready to help students find what they need to make the most of their music education.
+Whether you’re looking for lead sheets, hard-to-find recordings, or a back issue of a music publication, Berklee’s Stan Gets Library has a wealth of print and electronic resources and Berklee librarians are ready to help students find what they need to make the most of their music education.

 - Writing Center

-Be it a class assignment, a scholarship application, an internship application, a grant, a webpage, or a graduate school application, the Berklee Center for Writing and English as a Second Language can assist students in putting their best foot forward in their writing.
+Be it a class assignment, a scholarship application, an internship application, a grant, a webpage, or a graduate school application, the Berklee Center for Writing and English as a Second Language can assist students in making their writing its best.
 The Center is also a home for tutoring in English as a Second Language and many other courses.

 - Parent Office